The Meaning of Numbers: The Number 999

 But the fruit of the Spirit is love (1), joy (2), peace (3), long-suffering (4), kindness (5), goodness (6), faith (7), meekness (8), self-control (9); against such things there is no law (Galatians 5:22 - 23).

 The second nine of the number 999 are the administrations (abilities) the spirit can give a Christian at God's discretion.
 These gifts of service are not meant to increase a person's ego or to justify feelings of spiritual superiority.
 They are, rather, to be used in humility for the common good of others and for building up the body of Christ (his church).

-But the manifestation of the Spirit is given to each one for the benefit of all.
 For to one, a word of wisdom is given by the Spirit (1); and to another, a word of knowledge according to the same Spirit (2); And to a different one, faith by the same Spirit (3); and to another, gifts of healing by the same Spirit (4);

 And to another, the working of miracles (5); and to another, prophecy (6); and to another, discerning of spirits (7); and to a different one, various languages (8); and to another, the interpretation of languages (9) (1Corinthians 12:7 - 10).